vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 ----

-Until then, I want to be able to pay my bills and may be purchase a newer graphics card.
+Until then, I want to be able to pay my bills and maybe purchase a newer graphics card.
-In return, you get a chance to be immortalized as a visioner invested in better future.
+In return, you get a chance to be immortalized as a visioner invested in a better future.

 Follow me on [Twitter](https://twitter.com/vladfaust) and [GitHub](https://github.com/vladfaust), and also follow [NXSF](https://nxsf.org/) and [FancySoft](https://fancysoft.xyz/) to stay updated about the progress made.